KenPotvin/hello-world/README.md

 # hello-world
-# This respository was created as a learning exercise.
+# This repository was created as a learning exercise.